rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

 *   **Deepened Context Passing Implemented (Enhancement #4):**
     *   **`BrandStrategistAgent` Updated:** A new `get_specialized_context` method was added to retrieve highly focused, topic-specific examples from the vector database.
     *   **`OrchestratorAgent` Updated:** The `develop_post` workflow was enhanced.
 It now calls the `get_specialized_context` method to provide the `CopywriterAgent` with more relevant examples, improving the quality and consistency of generated captions.
-*   **Multi-Level, Color-Coded Logging Implemented:** A custom `loguru` based tracing processor has been integrated to provide detailed, color-coded logs of agent activities, tool calls, LLM generations, and handoffs, enhancing observability.
+*   **Multi-Level, Color-Coded Logging Implemented and Tested:** A custom `loguru` based tracing processor has been integrated and successfully tested.
+It provides detailed, color-coded logs of agent activities, tool calls, LLM generations, and handoffs, significantly enhancing observability.
+The `OrchestratorAgent` and `BrandStrategistAgent` have been refactored to utilize this new logging system.

 ## 3. Next Steps

-With the first four enhancements complete, the project will now proceed to the next item on the enhancement roadmap.
+With the first four enhancements complete, and the logging system fully implemented and tested, the project will now proceed to the next item on the enhancement roadmap.

 1.  **Implement Enhancement #5:** The immediate next step is to implement the "LLM-as-a-Judge" quality loop as detailed in:
     *   `docs/enhancement_plan_5_llm_as_judge.md`
 2.  **Continue Roadmap:** After that, continue with the remaining enhancements:
->>>>>>>
-    *   `docs/enhancement_plan_6_session_memory.md`
     *   `docs/enhancement_plan_6_session_memory.md`
     *   `docs/enhancement_plan_7_interactive_refinement.md`
 3.  **Future Phase: Web Interface:** Once the core system is enhanced, the project will proceed with the development of the FastAPI backend and the React frontend.